With Treatment

 Services provided:

-Ideal Option Pllc is an inpatient rehab center in Helena, Montana that is located in the 59601 zip code.
-Ideal Option Pllc provides Transportation assistance, Social skills development and Case management.
-It provides services to men and women.
+Ideal Option Pllc is a residential rehabilitation center in Helena, MT that is located in the 59601 zip code.
+Ideal Option Pllc offers Social skills development, Transportation assistance and Housing services.
+It offers services to women and men.

 Address: 121 North Last Chance Gulch, Suite H, Helena, MT 59601 in Lewis and Clark County